bignerdranch/expandable-recycler-view/README.md

 git clone git@github.com:bignerdranch/expandable-recycler-view.git
 ```

-Then, navigate inside the directory, then clean, build from Android Studio with
+Then, navigate inside the directory, clean and build from Android Studio with
 ```
-./gradlew app:assemble
+./gradlew clean app:assemble
 ```

 Now run the sample app on any device or emulator/simulator to view the basic functionality of the list.
 Code for the sample is located under /app/src/main.
 All library code is located under /expandablerecyclerview/src/main